 Keep in mind that the slower the shutter speed, the more dramatic the motion blur you will create in your photos while panning.
 That said, it’s not the only factor.
 You also need to consider how fast or slow the race car (or bike) is going, as that will also affect not only the amount of motion blur but also how likely you are to get the subject sharp.

 Once you’ve got your settings dialled in, the next step is to work on your technique.
 We’ve already covered the basics of moving your camera in time with the race car (or bike) that you are trying to capture, but there are a few extra things you need to know to ensure the best possible panning photos.

 The absolutely best way to capture panning photos is actually to move as little as possible.
 And that starts by making sure you have a solid, balanced footing.

 How you hold your camera and how stable it is will also significantly impact how likely you are to nail your panning shots.
 You want to make sure to hold the camera (more so the lens) from underneath with your left hand to take the weight and give it a nice stable platform.
 At the same time, you will use your right hand and your face to not only control the camera but also stop it from moving around.
 You can add further stability by tucking your elbows into your body.

 This will require practice, coordination and experimentation to master.
-But once you’ve got it, your hit rate from your panning photos will significantly improve, and you can get more creative with slower shutter speeds.
+But once you’ve got it, your hit rate from your panning photos will significantly improve, and this will allow you can get more creative with slower shutter speeds.